 Discuss Your Demotion With a Los Angeles Employment Lawyer

 Do you believe that you were wrongfully demoted at work in Los Angeles?
 We recommend that you speak with an experienced employment lawyer about your situation.
 At Yadegar, Minoofar & Soleymani LLP, our Los Angeles employment lawyers have extensive experience with wrongful demotion cases.
-During a free consultation, we can answer your questions and help you understand your legal options.
-Call us at (310) 919-0091 or contact us online to get started.
+During a free evaluation, we can answer your questions and help you understand your legal options.
+Call us at (310) 499-0140 or contact us online to get started.

 Understanding California’s At-Will Employment Policy